 This standard was developed by the Implantable Neurostimulator Subcommittee of the AAMI Neurosurgery Committee.
-It sets forth the labeling, reporting, and performance materials requirements that the committee considered would provide reasonable assurance of the safe and effective use of implantable spinal cord stimulators for the relief of chronic pain.
+It sets forth the labeling and reporting requirements and the performance materials requirements that the committee considered would provide reasonable assurance of the safe and effective use of peripheral nerve stimulators for the relief of chronic pain.
 Like all standards, this standard reflects current technology, and as advances in the field occur, it must be modified to accommodate new data.

-A.1.1 Spinal cord stimulator systems
+A.1.1 Peripheral nerve stimulator systems

-Implanted spinal cord stimulators for pain relief are devices that electrically stimulate the nervous system, specifically, the nerve fiber tracts and/or neurons of the spinal cord.
-Spinal cord stimulators are used in patients to relieve severe, intractable pain of the extremities and the trunk (FDA, 1979).
+Peripheral nerve stimulators for pain relief are devices that electrically stimulate the nervous system.
+Peripheral nerve stimulators are used in patients to relieve severe, intractable pain of peripheral origin, or in a peripheral nerve distribution (FDA, 1978).

-Radiofrequency coupled neural stimulators, as used for spinal cord stimulation, are partially implantable pulse generator systems consisting of an external battery-powered transmitter/antenna system and a subcutaneously implanted receiver/lead system.
+Radiofrequency-coupled neural stimulators, as used for peripheral nerve stimulation, are partially implantable pulse generator systems consisting of an external battery-powered transmitter/antenna system and a subcutaneously implanted receiver/lead system.
 Pulse-modulated radiofrequency energy produced by the external transmitter is radiated by the antenna.
 When the antenna is affixed to the skin overlying the implanted receiver, the stimulating pulses are transmitted across the skin to the implanted receiver.
 The receiver detects the pulsed energy and produces electrical pulses of variable frequency (repetition rate), height (amplitude), and width (duration).
-These electrical pulses are transmitted-via implanted, insulated lead wires with bare electrode surfaces-to the neural tissues of the spinal cord.
+These electrical pulses are transmitted-via implanted, insulated lead wires with bare electrode surfaces-to specific neural tissues (that is, peripheral nerves).

 The stimulation pulse repetition rate, pulse amplitude, and pulse width are adjustable by means of controls on the external transmitter.
-For optimal efficiency, the transmitting coil of the antenna must be placed directly over and in proximity to the implanted receiver (Kahn & Maveus, 1972; Ray and Mayer, 1975).
+For optimal efficiency, the transmitting coil of the antenna must be placed directly over and in proximity to the implanted receiver (Kahn & Maveus, 1972; Ray & Mayer, 1975).
 The characteristics of the stimulus pulse (e.g., amplitude) may vary with changes in antenna/receiver coupling.

-"Totally implanted" pulse generators, used for spinal cord stimulation, are powered by an implanted primary (or rechargeable) battery.
-These devices allow stimulation to be delivered autonomously, i.e., independently of any externally worn device.
+"Totally implanted" pulse generators, used for peripheral nerve stimulation, are powered by an implanted primary (or rechargeable) battery.
+These devices allow stimulation to be delivered autonomously, that is, independently of any externally worn device.
 Control of the implant by the patient may be accomplished by using a magnet or by using a radiotelemetry device.

 Some implanted pulse generators, of both radiofrequency-coupled and "totally implanted" design, allow noninvasive selection of anodes and cathodes from an array of electrodes, hardwired to the pulse generator.
-These devices may be described as multichannel in common usage; technically, contemporary new devices are single-channel generators, with programmable gates to multiple outputs (North et al., 1991).
+These devices may be described as "multichannel" in common usage; technically, contemporary new devices are single-channel generators, with programmable gates to multiple outputs (North et al., 1991).